tinix84/ELECTRICALPYTHON/docs/example.md

 #### Optional Function Arguments:
 - color: Line color of the plotted triangle, default is red.
-- text: Text to appear as the plot title, default is "".
+- text: Text to appear as the plot title, default is "Power Triangle".
 - figure: Figure number, soon to be depreciated, default is 1.
 - printval: Argument specifying whether the values should be printed on the plot, default is False.
 - ret: Argument specifying whether the values should be returned after the function call, default is False.